-The BSE in electrical engineering is one of six Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.
+The BSE in electrical engineering is one of eight Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.

-Focus areas in electrical engineering are highly individualized.
-You'll work with your adviser to develop a focus area tailored to your own interests.
+Focus areas in electrical engineering are highly individualized and may include acquiring technical depth in one or more electrical engineering areas, completion of a minor in a relevant area, earning a technical entrepreneurship certificate, or pursuit of an interdisciplinary experience.
+You'll work with your adviser to develop a focus area tailored to your own interests and career objectives.

 Review Electrical Engineering in the UI General Catalog for more details.